kaayce/zen-bank/README.md

 # ZenBank - Full featured bank application backend [Golang + Postgres + Kubernetes + gRPC]

 ## Overview
-Welcome to ZenBank, a sophisticated banking application, simulating bank transactions between multiple accounts.
+Welcome to ZenBank, a simple Go application, simulating bank transactions between multiple accounts.
 Developed to showcases various technologies and practices in the Go ecosystem.
 The application includes a robust backend implemented in Go, a Postgres database, and modern deployment techniques using Kubernetes and AWS.

 ## Technologies Used
 - **Golang**: The primary programming language for the backend.